Geal/langsec-2017-usenix-article/article.md

 the storm.

 How could we achieve that?
-Even rewriting application by application or library by library is a sisyphean task.
+Even rewriting application by application or library by library is a Sisyphean task.
 Most of those projects are written in C, from 10k to 10m lines of code.
 Large parts of that are unmaintained, but there's also a huge domain knowledge embedded in the code.
 Thousands of bug fixes, improvements, experimentations with the specifications were done over the